survivejs/webpack-book/manuscript/loading/03_fonts.md

 ...
 ```

 T> The `import` could be cleaned up as `import 'font-awesome'` by setting up a `resolve.alias`.
-The *Consuming Packages* chapter discusses this idea in greater detail.
+The *Consuming Packages* chapter discusses this idea in detail.

 If you run the project now (`npm start`), webpack should give a long list of errors like this: